 Anemia sets in when your body doesn’t produce enough red blood cells or destroys too many red blood cells.
 Poor diet, pregnancy, hormonal imbalances, and diseases like cancer can result in insufficient red blood cell production in the body, while a diseased or enlarged spleen and hereditary

 Although anemia can occur across ages, genders, and ethnic groups, some people might be more vulnerable.

 - Blood loss during menstruation ups the risk of anemia in women.
 Moreover, when you’re pregnant, for the first six months, your body generates more plasma (the fluid part of blood) than red blood cells.
 This can dilute the blood and cause anemia.
 You can also get anemia when you’re pregnant if your iron and folic acid levels are low.

 - Babies can be vulnerable if they’re born prematurely.
 Also, the first year is crucial – babies who are given formula that hasn’t been enriched with iron or are only given breast milk may often be deficient in iron as early as six months.
-Children between the ages of one and two who don’t have iron-rich foods can also get anemia, especially if they have a lot of milk, which reduces the intake of iron-rich food.
+Children between the ages of one and two who don’t have iron-rich foods can

 - Older people are also at a higher risk of developing anemia.
 This could be a result of age-related nutritional deficiencies or chronic diseases such as that of the heart or kidney.3

 Anemia and the heart share an uneasy equation.
 Almost 50% of those who have congestive heart failure are anemic.4 In people with severe heart failure, anemia can up the risk of death, which increases in proportion to the severity of anemia.5

 So how does anemia disrupt the